ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 Before committing your module documentation, please test it at the :ref:`command line and as HTML <dev_testing_module_documentation>`.

-After the shebang, the UTF-8 coding, the copyright line, and the license section comes the ``DOCUMENTATION`` block.
+After the shebang, the UTF-8 encoding, the copyright line, and the license section comes the ``DOCUMENTATION`` block.
 Ansible's online module documentation is generated from the ``DOCUMENTATION`` blocks in the source code of each module.

 The ``DOCUMENTATION`` block must be valid YAML.
 To make it easier: